Routines for copying, comparing, creating and destroying block values, and for reading and writing them as if they were arrays.

 ];

-§24.
+§25.
 Mutability.
 A block value is by definition mutable if it has a long block with reference count 1, because then the data in the long block can freely be changed without corrupting other block values.

-should return 0 to say that it has done so, or else return the size of the short block in words to ask us to handle it.
 The way we do this is to create a temporary value to make a safe copy into; it would be unnecessarily slow to allocate the short block for this safe copy on the heap and then free it again moments later, so instead we put the short block on the stack, making a temporary one-value stack frame instead to hold it.

-[ BlkMakeMutable bv block bv_kind kovs sb_size;
+[ BlkMakeMutable bv block bv_kind make_mutable_function sb_size;

 if (bv == 0) BlkValueError("tried to make null block mutable");